Teen Pregnancy: Get the Facts

 LifeArt image © 2006 Lippincott Williams & Wilkins.
 All rights reserved

 Semen usually leaves the male body during ejaculation, but it is possible for some to leak out of the erect penis even without an orgasm.
 Pregnancy can occur without intercourse if semen comes near the vaginal area and sperm manage to enter the vagina and swim up into the uterus.
 While this is unlikely, it is possible.
-Because the penis releases a small amount of sperm-containing pre-ejaculatory fluid before orgasm, a woman can also become pregnant even if the penis is pulled out of the vagina before climax.
-That’s why if you decide to have sex, it is important to use some form of birth control, preferably a condom in conjunction with another form, from the first moment of sexual contact.
+Because the penis releases a small amount of sperm-containing pre-ejaculatory fluid before orgasm, a female can also become pregnant even if the penis is pulled out of the vagina before climax.
+That’s why if you decide to have sex, it is important to use some form of birth control, preferably a condom, in conjunction with another form, from the first moment of sexual contact.

 The condom is a rubber sheath that covers the penis and creates a barrier between it and the vagina.
 Condoms prevent semen from leaking into the vagina.
 They protect against pregnancy as well as sexually transmitted diseases (STDs) such as acquired immunodeficiency syndrome (AIDS).
 Other than abstinence (choosing not to have sex), condoms, when used properly, offer the best protection against pregnancy and disease of all forms of birth control.
 While the birth control pill offers better protection against pregnancy, it does nothing to prevent STD infection.